Create a succession plan

-Here are some of the most common exit strategies used today.
+Here are some of the most common exit strategies.

-The purchase of a company by its management team has several advantages for entrepreneurs.
-It can ensure uninterrupted continuity because the new owners already have invaluable experience with the company.
+Notably, it can ensure uninterrupted continuity because the new owners already have experience with the company.
 For this reason, your company is more likely to keep its existing clients and business partners.

 Getting the full value for your business